kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 $ ~/$APP_NAME/$version/bin/$APP_NAME remote
 ```

+More details and edge cases will be cover below.

 ## Running migration

 Let's assume we have released both version `0.1.0` as `blue` and `0.1.1` as